Student project proposals

 Projects may be conducted in groups or individually, and may be modified to suit the students interest, skill and time.

 All projects here are aimed at developing the robot body of the Cyborg, built on top of the fully autonomous Pioneer LX base.
-The robot will roam the hallways of Glassgården, as a campus maskot displaying the biological neural network activity thorugh its LED head.
+The robot will roam the hallways of Glassgården, as a campus maskot displaying biological neural network activity thorugh its LED head.
 The biological activity is obtained via a 60-electrode neural recording device: the MEA2100.
-We hope through these projects to finalize our robot whos current version looks like this.
+We hope through these projects to finalize our robot.
+The cuurent version looks like this.